AlphaSlayer1964/kemono-dl/README.md

                                  (Format: YYYYMMDD)
 --dateafter YYYYMMDD             Only download posts from this date and after.
                                  (Format: YYYYMMDD)
---min-filesize #MB               Do not download files smaller than this.
+--min-filesize SIZE              Do not download files smaller than this.
                                  (Format: 1GB, 1MB, 1KB, 1B)
---max-filesize #MB               Do not download files larger than this.
+--max-filesize SIZE              Do not download files larger than this.
                                  (Format: 1GB, 1MB, 1KB, 1B)
 --only-filetypes EXT             Only downloads attachments and post file with
                                  given extentions.
 Suports comman seperated lists.